-Nearly 22 years ago Final Fantasy VII was released in North America to levels of previously unseen critical, and commercial success for a game of its genre.
-FFVII drove the blooming J-RPG genre into the mainstream turning the now nearly defunct genre (as far triple A titles go) into the most populated, and perhaps successful of all genres during the 32-64 bit era.
+FFVII drove the blooming J-RPG genre into the mainstream, turning what was a mostly niche genre (as far triple A titles went) into the most populated, and perhaps, most successful of all genres during the 32-64 bit era.

-The hardware of the times allowed JRPGs traditional over the top view point to present credible cities, and overworlds.
-It was a stark contrast from the side scrolling platformers of the era which failed to provide the same level of cohesiveness and ‘realism’ in their worlds.
+The hardware at the time, allowed JRPG’s traditional over the top view point to present credible cities, and over worlds.
+It was a stark contrast from the side scrolling platformers of the era, which failed to provide the same level of cohesiveness and ‘realism’ in their worlds.

 Enter the Golden Era…

-The mistake opened the door for Sony to begin its reign of dominance in the home console market and effectively ended Nintendo’s run as King…permanently.
+Nintendo’s mistake opened the door for Sony to begin its reign of dominance in the home console market, and effectively ended Nintendo’s run as King…permanently.

-FFVII’s sold 9.72 million units becoming the 2nd best selling game for the system (behind Gran Truism).
-If we include digital and PC sales, it has sold over 11 million units (2015), perhaps it is the best selling PS1 game of all time when that is considered.
+FFVII’s sold 9.72 million units becoming the 2nd best selling game for the system (behind Gran Turismo).
+If we were to include digital, and PC sales, the game has sold over 11 million units (2015), and perhaps, it is the best selling PS1 game of all time when all of those facts are considered.

 The importance of these numbers cannot be undermined.
-FFVII made J-RPGs a profitable venture, every PS1 FF sold over 5 million units, even Chrono Cross, Star Ocean the 2nd story, Xenogears and Tales of Destiny managed to break the 1 million unit threshold.
+FFVII made J-RPGs a profitable venture.
+Every PS1 FF sold over 5 million units, even lesser known titles like Chrono Cross, Star Ocean the 2nd story, Xenogears and Tales of Destiny managed to break the 1 million unit threshold.
 Those were impressive numbers in those days, numbers that the genre doesn’t touch these days in the quantity that it did in the mid to late 90s.
 We can add Pokemon and Dragon Quest to that list of multimillion sellers.
-Quite simply FFVII made for RPGs what Halo and CoD did for FPS in the 2000’s.
+Quite simply FFVII (Though Pokemon made its own road to success) made for RPGs what Halo and CoD did for FPS in the 2000’s.

-In the 32-bit era J-RPGs remained the only genre capable of delivering cohesive worlds with rich stories.
-This would change as tech improved, and Western developers took risks that the Japanese didn’t during the 360-PS3 days, but FFVII was the critical and commercial success of its era, an era dominated by the JRPGs.
+In the 32-bit era, J-RPGs remained the only genre capable of delivering cohesive worlds with rich stories.
+This would change as tech improved, and Western developers took risks that the Japanese didn’t during the 360-PS3 days, but FFVII was the critical and commercial success of its era, an era which was dominated by the JRPGs.

 So How does it look on the Switch?

 As good (or as old) as it does on the PS4 remaster.
 To put it bluntly SquareEnix has been lazy with their Remasters, and FFVII is unfortunately not the exception.
-Square sells this remaster for 15.99 a steep price for a 22 year old game and yet….
-J-RPGs haven’t advanced much in 22 years.
+Square sells this remaster for 15.99, a steep price for a 22 year old game, and yet, J-RPGs haven’t advanced much in 22 years.
 A fact that becomes obvious when playing Octopath Traveller, Square’s newest best selling Switch RPG.
 OT is a HD 2-D work that in many ways is less ambitious than FFVII.
-The Tales of Vesperia remaster is probably the best RPG on the system not named FF.
+The Tales of Vesperia remaster is probably the best RPG on the system not named Final Fantasy.

-So yes, FFVII’s somewhat clearer backgrounds (thought not HD) and HD polygonal upgrade during the Battle stages, and the Overworld are worth the price of admission simply because great artwork doesn’t age, and the game simply doesn’t have much competition on the system.
+So yes, FFVII’s somewhat clearer backgrounds (though not HD), and HD polygonal upgrade during the Battle stages, and the over world, are worth the price of admission.
+Great artwork doesn’t age, and the game simply doesn’t have much competition on the system.

 A Timeless tale

-FFVII is that rare science fiction work that wows the viewer when some of the events it predicted come to fruition decades after its release as we shall see further down this review.
+FFVII has turned into that rare science fiction work that wows the reader (in this case player) when some of the events that it predicted, come to fruition decades after its release, as we shall see further down this review.

 The Shinra Electric Power Company rose to power by harnessing the planet’s lifeblood and turning it into ‘Mako’ for energetic purposes.

-Back in 97 I was mesmerized by the implications, and the mind blowing prospect of Jenova being a being from outer space.
-Genetic engineering and cloning also were key elements that drew my interest in its grandiose plot.
+Back in 97, I was mesmerized by the implications, and the mind blowing prospect of Jenova being a being from outer space.
+Genetic engineering, and cloning were key elements that drew my interest to the game’s grandiose plot.
 It is not a stretch to say that FFVII drew inspiration from classic works like Godzilla and Frankenstein.

-Midgar is an advanced City run by Shinra Inc. And its president President Shinra is a businessman running the most powerful empire that planet Gaia has ever seen.
-Midgar as the capital city of the Empire is an interesting if some what scary dystopia.
-It is scary because a case could be made that it is not too far from being a harsher mirror image of the United States, and its territories in 2019.
+Midgar is an advanced City run by Shinra Inc. Its ruler, President Shinra, is a businessman running the most powerful empire that planet Gaia has ever seen.
+Midgar as the capital city of the Empire is an interesting, if some what scary dystopia.
+It is scary because a case could be made that it is not too far from being a harsher (much harsher) mirror image of the United States, and its territories in modern times.

-Needless to say AVALANCHE’s operations are of a dark if terrorist nature, and as such the game from the very opening act begins to ask complex questions about what should be, and shouldn’t be done in the name of what seems to be a Noble cause pursued by flawed individuals with compromised morals.
+Needless to say, AVALANCHE’s operations are of a dark, if downright terrorist nature, and as such, the game from its very opening act, begins to ask complex questions.
+Questions about what should be, and shouldn’t be done in the name of what seems to be a Noble cause pursued by flawed individuals with compromised morals.

 The story is full of instances of institutional deception, war, cover ups, love, and death.
 To delve deeper into the plot would be to spoil major points which I won’t do here.
 Beyond the social and environmental themes that have helped to keep FFVII’s story relevant 22 years after its release, the main story is a Sci Fi tour de force that still entertains.

-If there is a down side to the way the story is presented for modern audiences, it is in the lack of voice acting and in the average Japanese to English translation.
+If there is a down side to the way that the story is presented for modern audiences, it is in the lack of voice acting, and in the average Japanese to English translation.

-The voice acting I can overlook, as most games those days simply didn’t have it… in fact the series wouldn’t get voice acting until the 10th installment on PS2.
+The voice acting I can overlook, as most games those days simply didn’t have it.
+In fact, the series wouldn’t get voice acting until the 10th installment on the PS2.
 The translation is a little harder to overlook.

-For starters one of FFVI’s much talked about weaknesses was the awful original translation.
-It boggles the mind that Square didn’t bother in aggressively perfecting this important element in what would become the JRPG with the highest budget in their PS1 era.
+For starters, one of FFVI’s much talked about weaknesses was the awful original translation.
+It boggles the mind that Square didn’t bother to aggressively pursue the perfection of this important element in what would become the JRPG with the highest budget of their PS1 era.
 FFVII was, and remains a story heavy JRPG and as such, it deserved a better effort.

-The translation to be fair isn’t bad, but other games around its time had better ones, and for this remake I was hoping for a new, and improved effort.
-But like the Pre rendered backgrounds little was done in an effort to improve it.
+The translation to be fair isn’t bad, but other games around its time had better ones, and for this remaster I was hoping for a new, and improved effort.
+But, like the Pre rendered backgrounds, little was done in the way of an effort to improve it.
 Major grammatical mistakes such as that one famous Aeris line “This guy are sick.”
-Have been fixed, but the rest remains as it was for better or worse.
+Have been fixed, but the rest remains as it was, for better or worse.

 Classic FF style of Play

-FFVII was revolutionary in its time both graphically and Storytelling wise.
-Contrary to popular belief though, FFVII didn’t not revolutionize or change the way RPGs or even the FF series played.
+FFVII was revolutionary in its time both graphically, and in terms of storytelling.
+Contrary to popular belief though, FFVII didn’t not revolutionize or change the way RPGs, or even the FF series played.

-It played just like FFVI with the typical minor changes in spell and ability systems, in the grand scheme of things it means that as far as exploration goes you have towns, and dungeons you get to traverse in between town visits, and a massive over world that connects everything.
-In terms of gameplay, random turn based battles are the order of the day and grinding is a must in order to level up both the characters, and the Materia that they equip.
+It played just like FFVI did with the typical minor changes in spell and ability systems.
+In the grand scheme of things, it means that as far as exploration goes, you have towns, and dungeons that you get to traverse in between plot points, and a massive over world that connects everything.
+In terms of gameplay, random turn based battles are the order of the day, and grinding is a must in order to level up both the characters, and the Materia that they equip.

 If all of that sounds familiar is because it is.
-That’s the same pattern of play that JRPGs have relied on since the late 80s and it is present in FFVII.
-FFVII does feature a large 3-D overworld full of secrets that can be explored by land, air, sea and even under said sea.
+That’s the same pattern of gameplay that JRPGs have relied on since the late 80s, and the same pattern is present in FFVII.
+The game does feature a large 3-D overworld that is full of secrets, and that can be explored by land, air, sea and even under under it (with the submarine).

-In 1997 this type of scale in a JRPG was impressive and because the genre hasn’t really advanced much since then it remains enjoyable.
+In 1997, this type of scale in a JRPG was impressive, and because the genre hasn’t really advanced much since, it remains rather enjoyable today.

 Your party gains levels with EXP attained from defeating monsters in random encounters.
-Your party has set inborn skills depending on their character.
-Cloud was a SOLDIER and as such uses the customary Broadsword as his main weapon, while Barret has a gun attached to his arm…so he attacks from a distance with bullets.
+Your party has set inborn skills depending on the character.
+Cloud was a SOLDIER, and as such uses the customary Broadsword as his main weapon, while Barret has a gun attached to his arm making him a distance attacker with his bullets/projectiles.

 The game does feature the unique Materia system, Materia is crystalized Mako and it allows its user to gain specific magical abilities.
-So in order to learn and utilize magic spells and even summons, different types of materia have to be equipped to weapon and armor slots.
+So, in order to learn and utilize magic spells and even summons, different types of materia have to be equipped to weapon and armor slots.
 AP points in battle level up the Materia to make stronger spells.
-There is more complexity to this system when delving deeper into it.
+There is more complexity to this system when delving deeper into it though.

 The one area where FFVII shined and still does is its miscellaneous activities and minigames.
 No FF game in the first 10 installments and perhaps no RPG of its time (Ocarina of Time being the exception) features as much side stuff to do as FFVII.

-Some of those elements have to be accomplished in order to get to others, but the fact that there is so much extracurricular stuff to do was a welcomed addition then and it remains engrossing.
+Some of those elements have to be accomplished (or found) in order to get to others, but the fact that there is so much extracurricular stuff to do was a welcomed addition then, and it remains engrossing.

 Gameplay wise FF didn’t break new ground but it had so much stuff to do, that it has aged particularly well in that department.
 While FFVII doesn’t have the deep customization options for the party members that FFV did with its job system, the sum of its parts make it a more engrossing enjoyable experience than any other FF before or since.

-FFVI to me has the best all around soundtrack of the series and yet FFVII has two of my favorite game tracks ever.
-Part of the reason FF lost its luster to me after the 10th installment was the departure of Uematsu as the series composer, his brilliant work from FFVI-VII only serves as a harsh reminder of this.
+FFVI to me has the best all around soundtrack of the series, and yet, FFVII has two of my favorite game tracks ever.
+Part of the reason that FF lost its luster to me after the 10th installment was the departure of Uematsu as the series composer, his brilliant work from FFVI-X only serves as a harsh reminder of this.

 The soundtrack remains a 10/10 to this day.
 Good music doesn’t age.